 Were you aware that both Connecticut and Massachusetts both don’t charge you any sales tax when you buy a gun safe?

 Other laws and acts can also help you.
 By having a gun safe, that is fireproof you can put it on your 1040 as a safe and fill out the appropriate Form 8829, Expenses for Business Use of Your Home.
-Check with your tax preparer and you will find out other ways to creatively get money back on your gun buys without specifically using the word gun.
+Check with your tax preparer, and you will find out other ways to creatively get money back on your gun buys without explicitly using the word gun.

 17. Protection from kidnapping